 5 reasons you’ll love Las Alcobas in Mexico City

-I finally got the opportunity to visit Mexico City in May.
+I finally got the opportunity to visit Mexico City and loved it!.
 What made my brief visit to this metropolis of nearly 20 million people very special was a two-night stay at Las Alcobas, a 35-room boutique hotel located in the trendy Polanco neighbourhood of Mexico City.

 I chose Las Alcobas for three reasons: